ChewyJetpack/chewyjetpack.github.io/content/work/case-studies/three-vs-tinder.md

 method: >-
   I developed "The Swipe is Right" - a mini-game where users operated a Henry VIII-themed version of Tinder, swiping through his six wives and guessing their fates by swiping left or right.

   The interaction design was crucial: swipe right for "survived," left for "divorced," down for "beheaded."
 Users had to correctly predict the outcome for all six wives to access the competition entry.

   The visual design bridged Three's bold brand identity with Tinder's familiar interface patterns, unified through Tudor-era imagery and custom illustrations.
 I built the experience in Vue.js with smooth gesture animations, working alongside a Laravel developer handling the backend and competition mechanics.

-  To maximise conversion rates, the game allowed unlimited retries—frustration wouldn't help anyone's marketing metrics.
+  To maximise conversion rates, the game allowed unlimited retries - frustration wouldn't help anyone's marketing metrics.
 date: "2022"
 title: 'Three & Tinder: "The Swipe is Right"'
 hero: /img/hero-sr.jpg